griffithlab/pVACtools/docs/pvacseq/features.rst

 **Comprehensive filtering**

-Automatic filtering on the binding affinity ic50 value narrows down the results to only include "good" candidate peptides.
+Automatic filtering on the binding affinity ic50 (nm) value narrows down the results to only include "good" candidate peptides.
 The binding filter threshold can be adjusted by the user for each pVACseq run. pVACseq also support the option of filtering on allele-specific binding thresholds as recommended by `IEDB <https://help.iedb.org/hc/en-us/articles/114094151811-Selecting-thresholds-cut-offs-for-MHC-class-I-and-II-binding-predictions>`_.